Academic Integrity and Student Responsibilities Rule

 Academic Integrity.
 The College’s academic program requirements are determined according to standards of each field, as recommended by qualified faculty in consultation with professionals in the field and approved by the Vice President of Academic Affairs, Curriculum Committee, and the President.
 Academic programs are approved by the WVNCC Board of Governors.
+Assignment of credit hours for each course is determined by the faculty member and approved by the Curriculum Committee.
+Northern follows the Carnegie Unit for amount of time classes meet.
 All academic programs undergo a periodic program review involving professionals in the field and other educators with reports reviewed by the Board of Governors and CCTCE.
 Accredited programs undergo additional review and meet specific requirements for the professional accreditation.
 In addition to the specific academic course and program requirements, academic policies assure the integrity of the academic experience and degree.

 Assessment of student academic achievement is an important aspect of assuring achievement of state and national academic standards.
 This process includes the administration of standardized assessment measures that determine the achievement level of students at West Virginia Northern in specific areas and levels as compared with other students in similar levels and specialties across the country.
 These assessments are required of students; however, individual scores are not used as part of students’ grades.
 Instead, it is information that permits the College to assess its strengths and needs to assure academic integrity in academic programs.
 Assessments are administered to students completing A.A.S. degrees to assess job-related skills as compared to specific occupational standards.
 These assessments are scheduled at times to make it convenient for students to participate.
 Completion of state mandated assessments are a graduation requirement, and failure to comply with completion of required assessments can result in a “hold” on student records until completed.